Enlightenment in Buddhism: Buddhahood

 Siddhartha Gautama, known as the Buddha, is said to have achieved full awakening, known as samyaksaṃbodhi (Sanskrit; Pāli: sammāsaṃbodhi), "perfect Buddhahood", or anuttarā-samyak-saṃbodhi, "highest perfect awakening".
 Specifically, anuttarā-samyak-saṃbodhi, literally meaning unsurpassed, complete and perfect enlightenment, is often used to distinguish the enlightenment of a Buddha from that of an Arhat.

-The term Buddha has acquired somewhat different meanings in the various Buddhist traditions.
+The term Buddha and the way to Buddhahood is understood somewhat differently in the various Buddhist traditions.
 An equivalent term for Buddha is Tathāgata, "the thus-gone".
-The way to Buddhahood is somewhat differently understood in the various Buddhist traditions.

 The awakening of the Buddha

 Canonical accounts

 In the suttapitaka, the Buddhist canon as preserved in the Theravada tradition, a couple of texts can be found in which the Buddha's attainment of liberation forms part of the narrative.

 The Ariyapariyesana Sutta (Majjhima Nikaya 26) describes how the Buddha was dissatisfied with the teachings of Āḷāra Kālāma and Uddaka Rāmaputta, wandered further through Magadhan country, and then found "an agreeable piece of ground" which served for striving.
 The sutta then only says that he attained Nibbana.

 In the Vanapattha Sutta (Majjhima Nikaya 17) the Buddha describes life in the jungle, and the attainment of awakening.
 The Mahasaccaka Sutta (Majjhima Nikaya 36) describes his ascetic practices, which he abandoned.
 Thereafter he remembered a spontaneous state of jhana, and set out for jhana-practice.
 Both suttas narrate how, after destroying the disturbances of the mind, and attaining concentration of the mind, he attained three knowledges (vidhya):